Okra is sometimes known as ladies fingers, bhindi and bamia.

 Okra is imported; a limited supply is available all year.

-Refrigerate in plastic bags.
+Refrigerate in paper bags.
 Use promptly.
 Avoid washing before storing, as the okra will become slimy.

 How to prepare